KasparEtter/ef1p/pages/email/email.md

 Forged sender addresses are a huge problem for the [security of email](#security).
 There are [additional standards](#domain-authentication) to authenticate emails.
-For them to have the desired effect, though, both the sender and the recipients have use them.
+For them to have the desired effect, though, both the sender and the recipients have to use them.

 <details markdown="block">
 <summary markdown="span" id="sender-field">